calvinmcelvain/ai-irpd/README.md

 # AI-IRPD Project

-This project is a specific research project aimed at creating game-theory categories from summaries of instances in an experimental economics game (Indefinitely Repeated Prisoner-Dilemma games (IRPD)), and classifying those summaries into the created categories.
-This project is not generally meant for public use due to its specialized nature.
+This project focuses on creating game-theory categories from summaries of instances/cases in an experimental economics game (Indefinitely Repeated Prisoner-Dilemma games (IRPD)) and classifying those summaries into the created categories.

 ## Overview